redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/5.5-cleanup-containerized-app/README.md

 ### Step 3 - Running the Job Template

-Now that the job template has been created, click on the rocket ship to launch the job template and enter your device name when prompted for the limit.
-Monitor the output for any errors or issues, however hopefully the job executes successfully.
+Now that the job template has been created, click the **Launch** button if you are still within the _Cleanup Containerized Application_ Job Template.
+Otherwise, click on the rocket ship on the Templates page to launch the job template.
+Enter your device name when prompted on the limits page.
+Monitor the output for any errors or issues.
+However, hopefully the job executes successfully.

 As a reminder, the output of jobs can be reviewed on the **Jobs** tab.

-Once the playbook completes, you should no longer be able to access the application like before.
+Once the playbook completes, you should no longer be able to access the application as it has been uninstalled.

 ### Solutions